Verizon

 Global brand identity refresh for Verizon that launched in June 2024.
 Designed in collaboration with Turner Duckworth SF and Verizon.

-The glowing “sun” V embodies electricity, energy and power and reflects back on Verizon’s name—a portmanteau of veritas and horizon.
+The glowing “sun” V embodies energy, connection and power and reflects back on Verizon’s name—a portmanteau of veritas and horizon.

 “Verizon is a strong, trusted brand that plays a critical role in people’s lives, but most of what we do is often invisible and behind the scenes.
 We want to make the invisible, visible.”